 Formerly known as Bellerive Oval, the ground is also the home of international cricket in Tasmania.
 Besides top-level cricket, state and local games are also played at the venue, and a redevelopment is currently underway to upgrade facilities.

-Business, Shopping and Dining in Bellerive
+Business, Shopping, Dining in Bellerive

 A browse through the community shopping strip reveals the usual suspects: doctors, chemists, florists, bakeries, banks and takeaway food joints.
 Other services and a business hub can be found in the Bellerive Quay building.
 That’s where you’ll find John and Tracey from Business East, the local Business Enterprise Centre.